THE PIONEERING MOTORMEN

 page 435

-SIR,—Ten years ago locomotive-men could, and did, in their minds rely on the profession as security of tenure barring physical deficiencies or accidental consequences.
+SIR,—Ten years ago locomotive-men could, and did, in their minds rely on the profession as a security of tenure barring physical deficiencies or accidental consequences.
 But what is the position to-day ?
 Electrification has, and will in the future, upset very considerably the

 locomotive-men's profession financially, and also for promotion.
 The question, which is an